slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"A good plan, violently executed now, is better than a perfect plan next week."
 -- General George Patton*

-> *"While we wait for life, life passes."
+> *"Stoicism is about the domestication of emotions, not their elimination."
--- Seneca*
+-- Nassim Taleb*

 > *"Patience is not passive; on the contrary, it is active; it is concentrated strength."
 -- Edward G. Bulwer-Lytton*